AdityA-MinZ/SentinalShield/README.md

 OWASP Juice Shop :3000
 ```

 The proxy checks the request first.
-If it looks normal, it forwards the request to Juice Shop.
-If a rule is matched, it returns a block response instead of forwarding the request.
+If the request looks normal, it forwards it to Juice Shop.
+If the request matches an attack rule, it returns a block response instead of forwarding it.

 ## Technologies used

 - Python
-- aiohttp
+- aiohttp (the proxy server)
 - Docker and Docker Compose
-- YAML configuration
+- YAML for configuration
-- Regular-expression based detection rules
+- Regular-expression based rules for detection
 - JSONL logging
 - OWASP Juice Shop for testing

-## Run the project
+## Run it on your laptop

-### Requirements
+### What you need

 - Docker Desktop
 - Git
 - A terminal

-### Start the containers
+### Steps

-Clone the repository and enter the project directory:
+Clone the repository and go into the folder:

 ```bash
 git clone https://github.com/AdityA-MinZ/SentinalShield.git